subjectsplus/SubjectsPlus/README_sp5.md

 `vendor/bin/php-cs-fixer fix` to fix issues.
 Append `--verbose --dry-run` to learn more about the issues before they are automatically fixed.

+TODO: add jslint

+## Themes

+To add a theme, create a folder in the templates directory with the same structure as the templates directory

 ## Testing

 Test database: